quan-cao/selenium-fb-crawling/README.md

         - Every profile will only appear once in a day.
     - For log:
         - Keep all posts from AhaMove users and multiple posts from 1 profile.

+## Beta 2.1:
+- Posts for staff: Remove none-phone posts for HAN.